-While many astrologers practice because they truly enjoy helping people achieve their potential, there are those who use astrology as a scam to make money from you.
-There’s also a very gray area in between — people who want to help, but haven’t spent much time deepening their craft.
+While many astrologers practice because they truly enjoy helping people achieve their potential, some use astrology as a scam to make money from you.
+There’s also a very gray area in between — people who want to help but haven’t spent much time deepening their craft.

 So, if you don’t know anything about astrology, how do you sort them out?

 Becoming an expert in the field also brings legitimacy.
-Like other professions, astrologers present lectures at conferences, write books or articles, or have their own blog.
+Like other professions, astrologers present lectures at conferences, write books and articles, or have their own blogs YouTube channels and academies.
 When you’re doing your research, look for some combination of these things in an astrologer’s biography.

 Do they specialize in or focus on the areas you need?

-You wouldn’t go to a foot doctor if you were having stomach problems, right?
-So if you have questions on a specific area of your life, you may want to find an astrologer who specializes in that area.
+You wouldn’t go to a foot doctor if you were having stomach problems.
+So if you have questions about a specific area of your life, you may want to find an astrologer who specializes in that area.

-There are astrologers who focus on spiritual, psychological or relationship development.
-Others are more concerned with practical answers, such as financial, health or business matters.
+Some astrologers focus on spiritual, psychological, or relationship development.
+Others are more concerned with practical answers, such as financial, health, or business matters.
 And some have a combination approach (more like a general practitioner).

 Some astrologers also have academic degrees or experience in other areas of study.
-They have pursued astrology as a passion or as a tool for self-development, but can use their other professional experience to enrich their sessions.
-For example, there are astrologers who are also psychologists, financial planners or business coaches.
+They have pursued astrology as a passion or a tool for self-development, and can use their different professional backgrounds to enrich their sessions.
+For example, some astrologers are also psychologists, financial planners, or business coaches.

 Astrologers also have their own life philosophy — ranging from progressive to conservative, new age to Christian — that colors how they practice.
-While a good astrologer should empathize with you regardless of your own philosophy, it’s difficult to completely divorce oneself from one’s own perspective.
+While a good astrologer should empathize with you regardless of your philosophy, it’s difficult to divorce oneself from one’s own perspective completely.

 Are they local?

-Most astrologers have a phone practice, so you can consult with an astrologer anywhere in the world.
-But if meeting face-to-face with someone is important to you, you’ll want to limit your search to someone who lives close by.
-The bigger the metropolitan area in which you live, the larger your selection will likely be.
+Most astrologers have a phone or Zoom practice so that you can consult with an astrologer anywhere in the world.
+But if meeting face-to-face with someone is essential to you, you’ll want to limit your search to someone who lives nearby.
+The bigger the metropolitan area in which you live, the more extensive your selection will likely be.